Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Razor HD AMG

-This FFP scope is considered the BEST long-range shooting, hunting, and tactical scope of the Vortex line.
+This FFP scope is one of my favorites for long-range shooting, hunting, and tactical shooting.

 Vortex boasts that it can handle any mission with precision – from long-range competition to the most critical tactical applications.